devpks/StratisSwapContracts/README.md

 ### Sell Offer Use Case

 Johnny wants to sell 10 SRC tokens at .1 CRS each.
-Johnny creates a new **SellOffer** contract specifying the token address he wants to sell, how many and at what price (in satoshies).
+Johnny creates a new **SellOffer** contract specifying the token address he wants to sell, how many and at what price (in satoshis).
 The contract will validate Johnny's inputs and be created.

 After the contract is created, Johnny must call the `Approve` method on the token's contract that he wants to sell and _Approve_ the new offer's contract address to spend at least the amount that he is offering to sell.
 If Johnny is using CirrusSwapUI, this will do it for him but comes with a cost of the extra calls gas price.